itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 	- Fixed unessessary database checks being used by the odometer functions which were causing lag for some - extras.lua
 	- Added saving extra vehicle damages through restarts - extras.lua + functionserver.lua
 		- If "UseMechJob" is true it will attempt to save the damages the same time as the odometer and car customisations
-		- This requires updating the qb-core SetVehicleProperties function with the event: `TriggerServerEvent('jim-mechanic:server:loadStatus', props.plate)` (check the qb-core functions below)
+		- This requires updating the indigo-core SetVehicleProperties function with the event: `TriggerServerEvent('jim-mechanic:server:loadStatus', props.plate)` (check the indigo-core functions below)
 	- Updates are needed to locale files for garages

 ## Update v2.3.3: